 Thought leadership talk by Bart Holsters on the future of the FM service stack

 If anything that’s becoming clear differentiation for the new age facility management companies specifically in recent times is none other than how they manage their technology stack.
-How they build it, maintain it, and scale it as per their client’s requirements.
-With the performance-based contracts and cut through the competition to reduce the operations costs it has become critical to have a tech stack that enables facility management teams to bring the best of them.
+Building, maintaining, and scaling this stack to meet client needs has emerged as a vital determinant of success.
+As performance-based contracts tighten competition and operational costs demand reduction, an efficient tech stack has become indispensable for facility management teams to bring the best of them.
+Let's delve into the strategies for crafting an ideal tech stack as discussed by Bart F. Holsters, GM Engie, in his thought leadership talk on the future of FM.

 Well, that was sounding too theoretical so decided to invite someone who has done it before and understand his thoughts on building an ideal tech stack for the future of FM.